About Surviving Actors

 Felicity is most well known for her appearance in Series 7 of BBC’s The Apprentice, where she beat 72,000 people to reach the final 16 candidates.
 She continued to excel above the other candidates and was eventually ‘fired’ in week four.

-From a small fishing town in Scotland called Fraserburgh, Lianne has always had a love for performing.
-She studied Acting & Performance at College then went on to gain her BA (Hons) Acting.
-Upon graduating Lianne went to work in Thailand as a Creative Arts specialist with disabled children at Rainbow House orphanage.
+Originally from small fishing town Fraserburgh in the north east of Scotland, Lianne studied Acting & Performance at Aberdeen College then went on to gain her BA (Hons) Acting at Northampton University.
+Upon graduating Lianne went to work in Thailand as a Creative Arts specialist with disabled children at Rainbow House orphanage then returned to work in London.

-Some of Lianne’s acting credits include productions of ‘A Midsummer Night’s Dream’, ‘Road’, ‘Romeo & Juliet’ and various short/feature length films.
-Lianne has worked with brands such as Ford, The Famous Grouse, Gala Bingo, Nintendo, Nissan, RBS, NHS, Arnold Clark & the Commonwealth Games.
+Lianne has worked on short/feature length films and in commercials with brands such as Ford, The Famous Grouse, Gala Bingo, Nintendo, RBS, NHS, Go Outdoors, Arnold Clark & the Commonwealth Games.

-Lianne strives to make Surviving Actors bigger and better by using her creative skills and is proud to have developed the U.S version of the event – Actors Pro Expo.
+Lianne strives to make Surviving Actors bigger and better by using her creative skills and is proud to have developed the U.S version of the event since its debut – Actors Pro Expo.